 On April 24, 2004, Estée Lauder, co-founder and longtime head of the cosmetics empire that bears her name, died, at the age of 95, or perhaps 97.

-- Jewish-American Estee Lauder heir donates $1 billion in art to the Met
+- Lauder Donates $1 Billion in Art to NY's Met

 Like the founders of several American beauty-products companies, Lauder understood that the mythology she created around herself was a key weapon in selling her wares.
 However romanticized the image she fashioned around herself may have been, though, there is no doubt that Lauder was fascinated by the world of cosmetics from a very young age, and she never lost her passion about helping other women maximize their physical attractiveness.
 She referred to her beauty creams, the first line of products she made and sold, as “jars of hope.”